What is a Lower Body Lift Procedure?

 How is the procedure performed?

-Traditional lower body lift surgery is performed under general anesthesia in our accredited operating room.
+Traditional lower body lift surgery is performed under general anesthesia in our accredited operating room located in Birmingham.
 An incision is made low on the posterior torso, just above the buttock region, in a gull-wing type incision.
 This allows the skin excess to be removed and for buttock augmentation to be performed as necessary.
 The specific type of body contouring procedure that you are a candidate for will be discussed during your initial consultation with Dr. Grotting and Cohn.
 Lower body lift procedures are individually tailored to maximize overall contour improvement while respecting the need to minimize scarring and allow for a prompt and safe recovery.

 What type of result can I expect?

 Patients who undergo lower body lift typically see a dramatic result in the contour of their outer thighs, hips and buttock region.
 The procedure incorporates several critical components that are individually assessed to provide the most optimal result for the patient.
 Specifically, the procedure incorporates removal of excess skin, liposuction of hips and thighs to address skin thickness and provide optimal contour along these regions and possible fat injections to further enhance and shape overall contour.
 The end result is a markedly more shapely, contoured outer hip/thigh region and buttock shape with an significant improvement in skin laxity and overall contour.
 Liposuction is incorporated as necessary to optimize overall contour and to accentuate the overall waistline.
 The resultant scar typically runs across the length of the lower posterior trunk below the level of waistline.
 Swelling is largely dissipated during the first several weeks following the procedure, but can persist for several months.
 Patients are able to appreciate the dramatic change in contour immediately following the procedure, although swelling may take several months to completely resolve and to allow for appreciation of the final result.